eye-v/lightdesk/README.md

 # lightdesk
 ### doesn`t working yet ###
-It has to be lightweight web-based helpdesk.
+it should be lightweight web-based helpdesk.
 Based on Flask